 We’re all looking to maximise our efforts in the gym.
 If we’re going to put the time in and do the work, we want it to go as far as it can.
 If weight loss is the goal, this becomes even more true.
 It’s a long journey, and we want to make sure that we’re taking all the right steps to get to where we want to be.

 It’s when we’re in this mindset, we look for any information that can help us.
 Tips.
 Hacks.
 Tricks.
-The internet is full of people claiming that their approach to fitness or to weight loss using their magic trick will override all science and get you to where you want to be in the shortest amount of time.
-The internet is also full of really valuable and helpful information in regards to exercising, fat loss, and everything in between.
-It’s hard to figure of which is which.
+The internet is full of people claiming that their fitness or weight loss approach will override all science and get you to where you want to be in the shortest amount of time.
+The internet is also full of really valuable and helpful information regarding exercising, fat loss, and everything in between.
+It’s hard to figure out the helpful stuff from the not so.

 What is fasted exercise?